clee321/NATFOOD-dietarysubs/README.md

 3.2) Run the do file.

 4) Stata outputs will be generated and saved under the folders from step 2.
-Each do file lists specific folder locations where outputs will be saved.

 *****